johnmccabe/openfaas-bitbar/README.md

 ### BitBar

-First, follow the Bitbar Getting Started instructions to get BitBar running on your system.
-Make sure you create a new plugins directory when first installing, don't just use the Documents directory itself - try creating ~/Documents/bitbar_plugins.
+First, follow the Bitbar Getting Started instructions to get BitBar running on your system. **Note:** make sure you create a new plugins directory when first installing, don't just use the Documents directory itself - try creating ~/Documents/bitbar_plugins.
  - https://github.com/matryer/bitbar